Some important laws applicable to

 In certain cases, the Companies Act excludes limited liability of the members (shareholders).
 In the event of the termination of a limited liability company or a public or private company limited by shares without legal successor, the member (shareholder) who has abused his limited liability may not rely on his limited liability.
 Any members (shareholders) of limited liability companies and public or private company limited by shares who have abused their limited liability or the company’s legal personality to the detriment of the creditors, have to bear unlimited and joint and several liability for the unsatisfied obligations of the defunct business association.

-If a business association does not have sufficient own funds to cover the subscribed capital prescribed for its form of business association over two consecutive financial years, the members (shareholders) of the business association have to provide for the necessary own funds within three months of the approval of the annual report prepared pursuant to the Act C of 2000 on accounting (Accounting Act) for the second year.
+If a business association does not have sufficient equity to cover the subscribed capital prescribed for its form of business association over two consecutive financial years, the members (shareholders) of the business association have to provide for the necessary own funds within three months of the approval of the annual report prepared pursuant to the Accounting Act for the second year.
 If the business association fails to do so, it has to adopt a decision for transformation into a different business association, or for its termination without succession.

 Business associations may be terminated with or without a legal successor.
 Cases of termination without a legal successor:

-the number of members of the business association keeps decreasing, except for limited liability companies and companies limited by shares;
+- the number of members of the business association decreases to one, except for limited liability companies and companies limited by shares;

 If the business association is terminated by liquidation, the provisions of Act XLIX of 1991 on Bankruptcy and Liquidation Proceedings shall apply.